Lifecycle-Science/re2-docs/docs-source/docs/actions.md

 ---
-sidebar_position: 10
+sidebar_position: 2
-title: Braze Integration
 ---

-# RE2 Integration with Braze
+# Action Recommendations

 :::caution

 RE2 is in pre-release development.
 This documentation is a work in progress.

 :::